Frequently Asked Questions (FAQs)

 - Cook County real estate transactions (AKA document of conveyance)

 - Vital records - Birth, death, marriage, or divorce certificates and citizenship or naturalization certificates.
-You must request a certified copy from the county clerk, local registrar, or Illinois Dept. of Public Health/Vital Records.
+You must request a certified copy from the county clerk, local registrar, or state Department of Public Health/Vital Records.

 - School records - Only the school registrar has the authority to provide certified copies of student records.
-They must have a school seal and a tamper proof envelope, so these should be requested direct from the school.
+They must have a school seal and a tamper proof envelope, so these should be requested directly from your school.

 - Military IDs or government common access cards (CAC)